FrazTheWizard/TheCProgrammingLanguage/exercises/exercise5-20.md

 The direct syntax parsing gets handled by `gettoken` which has become kind of large, but it's nice to have just one function that handles all the tricky stuff, then the recursive parsing handles the logic.

+Comma separators in a declaration, print out the declaration, but keep the specifiers for the next part.

+I wanted function parameters to use the same arrays as declarations, so after the recursive functions capture the storage, qualifiers and types, the output is stored in `returnspec` until needed, which frees them up for possible function parameters.

-I came up with a solution for determining the difference between the declaration identifier and a parameter declaration in `dirdcl` which feels a bit wonky and could maybe be improved.
+`dirdcl` determines between declaration `identifiers` and function `paramidentifiers` by assuming the first identifier in a declaration is for the declaration and all following identifiers must be for parameters, which feels a bit wonky and could maybe be improved, but works.

 ## Decisions
 - lines need to terminate with `;` to be considered valid